dotlang/language/README.md

 A function which returns `T` is treated like a variable of type `T`.
 This can be used to have lazy evaluation.
 So if you send the function/lambda to another function, to the outside world, it is int variable. inside they carry a lambda.
 Cloning, passing, assigning to other vars does not change or evaluate the variable.
 But as soon as you have something like: `x=lazy_var+1` then function is being called.
 - As soon as you declare a variable it will have some value.
-Even if it is a struct, it will have all fields set to default value.
+Even if it is a tuple, it will have all fields set to default value.
 - You can define local variables using `var` keyword.
 `var x: int = 19; x= 11; //ok - can re-assign`
 - You can define consts using functions: `func PI -> 3.14`